-He was not just against the Moghul, but he was against all those who were against the concept of “Swarajya- Own Competent Nation”, that did not let go away his own relatives or cast men.
+He was not just against a Moghul, but he was against all those who were against the concept of “Swarajya- Own Competent Nation”, that did not let go away his own relatives or cast men.
 He surely made arrangements so that his men who were against the concept of “Swarajya” will get appropriate punishments.
-He also made point that foreign traders will follow his rules, he was not only king of land, mountains but he also established his kingdom on ocean through his naval and marine power
+He also made the point that foreign traders will follow his rules, he was not only king of the land, mountains but he also established his kingdom on the ocean through his naval and marine power.

 Shivaji did not belong to Maharashtra alone; he belonged to the whole Indian Nation.
 Shivaji was not an ambitious ruler anxious to establish a kingdom for himself but a patriot inspired by a vision and political ideas derived from the teachings of the ancient philosophers.

-Shivaji Maharaj inspired a Noble laureate Rabindranath Tagore, he wrote a full length poetry on him.
-A extract of it says…
+Shivaji Maharaj inspired a Noble laureate, Rabindranath Tagore, he wrote full-length poetry on him.
+An extract of it says,

-Gandhiji says “I think Shivaji ranks among the greatest men of the world.
+“I think Shivaji ranks among the greatest men in the world.
 Since we were a slave country, our great men have been somewhat played down in world history.
 Had the same person been born in a European country, he would have been praised to the skies and known everywhere.
-It would have been said that he had illumined the world”
+It would have been said that he had illumined the world”.

 Salute to the great person who illumined the world on his birthday!